mos-nas/mos-releases/README.md

 - No hidden services
 - No telemetry
 - No forced cloud dependencies
-- Features can be added or removed via plugins
+- Features can be added or removed via plugins (WIP)

-You install only what you actually need.

 ---

+## Repository scope
+This repository is responsible for assembling and building MOS release artifacts.
+It combines the MOS kernel, root filesystem, and drivers into bootable images and ZIP archives.

+---

-## License
+## Licensing

-The licensing model of MOS is split across different components:
+The contents of this repository (build scripts, configuration files, and automation) are licensed under the license specified in the `LICENSE` file.

+Different MOS components and repositories may use different licenses.
+This does **not** affect the licensing of third-party software included or packaged by MOS, which always remains licensed under its original upstream licenses.

-Please check the individual repositories for detailed license information.
+Please refer to the individual repositories for detailed licensing information.

+---

+## Third-Party Software

+This repository builds and packages third-party open-source software.
+The included components remain licensed under their original upstream licenses.